What we can learn from the Coronavirus crisis with satellite data

 These data, showing the immediate impact of the reduction of traffic and other activities, definitely carry lessons that need to be considered once the crisis has been overcome.
 One can only hope that humanity will not be immune to rethink how people are moving around and how they are using fuels.
 This does not just apply to China or Italy, but also to the rest of Europe and other regions in the world.

 Traffic may have been reduced drastically due to the strong measures taken by national governments, however, many European citizens are unable to travel back home, and trucks carrying medicine and essential goods are blocked.
 In order to get citizens, and medical facilities around Europe, everything they need, Copernicus images are also being used to monitor road activity and traffic congestion at borders between member states.
+Furthermore, the Copernicus Emergency Management Service has been activated in Italy to map critical temporary health facilities, field hospitals and gathering areas in order to have a clear understanding of the current situation of the territory during the emergency.
+The Copernicus Climate Change Service further demonstrates the versatility of Copernicus data with an application that maps mortalities against temperature and humidity data.

 The widespread use of devices embedding satellite navigation proposes an alternative to the traditional face-to-face medical follow-up of patients, which is particularly relevant to tackle global public health emergencies.